CoderKungfu/refactoring_php_demo/slides2.md

 # What is refactoring?
 Why do we do it?
 --

-- Software left alone will decay.
+- Software left alone will decay
 --

 - A change made to the internal structure of software to make it:

 --

-    1. Easier to understand.
+    1. Easier to understand
-	2. Cheaper to make future changes.
 --

-- This does not change the observable behavior of the software.
+	2. Cheaper to make future changes
 --

+- This does not change the observable behavior of the software --

-- Improves the design of the code.
+- Improves the design of the code
 --

-- Tests help ensure that we didn't change behavior.
+- Tests help ensure that we didn't change behavior
 ---

 # Common refactoring techniques: